A complete guide to help you list volunteer work on your resume. With volunteer resume sample and tips from experts.

 - Interacting with parents and summer camp attendees to build lasting relationships

-And here comes a list of camp counselor duties and responsibilities:
+And here comes a list of summer camp counselor duties and responsibilities:

 - Continually keep campers active and engaged in fun and challenging activities while maintaining a safe environment